1842 - Takara Group - The Early Years

 1983 Takara Sake USA Inc.

 In 1983, Takara Sake USA Inc. was founded in Berkeley, California.
 After extensive research in resources and logistics, Takara decided that Calrose, a unique Japanese hybrid variety, was the best choice for a newly established operation in Berkeley.
-Combined with Calrose, quality water sourced from the Sierra Nevada mountain range and a Mediterranean climate, Takara Sake USA Inc. showed steady growth in production and prpularity.
+Combined with Calrose, quality water sourced from the Sierra Nevada mountain range and a Mediterranean climate, Takara Sake USA Inc. showed steady growth in production and popularity.

 1983 Sho Chiku Bai Classic Junmai Sake

 In March 1983, the first American-made "Sho Chiku Bai" brand was released as "Sho Chiku Bai Classic Junmai Sake."
 In the commemoration, then president Takashi Omiya said the following: "We had no intention to sell our product until we were fully satisfied with it.
 This time we created a sake product that is on par with its Japanese counterpart."
-The quality and taste of this extraordinary sake easily became the flagship product for Takara Sake USA, since its intoroduction.
-Award wining Sho Chiku Bai Classic Junmai Sake is the definition of exquisite sake made in USA.
+The quality and taste of this extraordinary sake easily became the flagship product for Takara Sake USA, since its introduction.
+Award winning Sho Chiku Bai Classic Junmai Sake is the definition of exquisite sake made in USA.

 1984 - Sho Chiku Bai Nigori Sake-